Accelerating the transition to a world powered by renewable energy.

 With more than 1 GW of clean energy projects developed, New Leaf Energy has earned the trust of landowners, public officials, and owners and operators.
 In short, we do what we say we will do, and our record proves it.

-The hearing will begin with a presentation of the Project by the Applicant; followed by a presentation by the Department of Natural Resources (DNR), Power Plant Research Program (PPRP) of its recommendations with respect to the Project; followed by the Technical Staff of the Public Service Commission of Maryland (Staff) as to its recommendations regarding the Project.
+A public comment hearing in the above-entitled matter is scheduled for Wednesday, October 29, 2025 at 6:30 p.m., at the Grantsville Fire Department, 178 Springs Road, Grantsville, Maryland 21536, concerning Amish Road Solar 1, LLC’s application for a Certificate of Public Convenience and Necessity (“CPCN”) from the Maryland Public Service Commission.
+The hearing will include a presentation by the Applicant followed by a presentation by the Department of Natural Resources, Power Plant Research Program (“PPRP”) of its recommendations with respect to the Project; followed by the Technical Staff of the Public Service Commission of Maryland (“Staff”) as to its recommendations with regard to the Project.